rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         ...
 {% endhighlight %}

+#### Exploration 31

-This is is the beginning of the prep phase for the live migration proper.
-We set the migration status to Preparing and if we are running a block_migration (we are now), then we gather details about the disks information and get basic BDM information again, since we threw this away during the scheduling phase and only returned host detail.
-We pull that very basic information and throw it into the pre\_live\_migration through computeRPC once again.
-We save the result of this as migrate\_data.
-Note here that we are actually passing in our current migrate\_data which was the dest\_check\_data, so we will be overwritting that variable with the result of pre\_live\_migration.
-We will also look briefly into the get disk info method here for clarity.
-Once we finish the pre\_live\_migration, we will return to this method to continue.
-Note:  We are running through ComputeRPC here as we are traversing to the Destination.
-We need to set up the destination to be be ready here by attaching volumes, setting up networks, and filtering rules.
+This is the beginning of the prep phase for the live migration proper.
+The migration status is set to `Preparing`, and because I'm running a block_migration, I gather details about the disk information and get basic BDM information again (remember, I discarded this information during the scheduling phase and only returned host details).
+I pull that very basic information and throw it into the *pre_live_migration* through *computeRPC* once again.
+I save the result of this as *migrate_data*.
+Note here that I actually pass in the current *migrate_data*, which was the *dest_check_data*, so I'm overwriting that variable with the result of *pre_live_migration*.
+Let's look briefly into the *get disk info* method here for clarity.
+Once the *pre_live_migration* method finishes, we return to this method to continue.
+Note:  We are running through *ComputeRPC* here as we are traversing to the destination.
+I need to set up the destination to be ready now by attaching volumes, setting up networks, and creating filtering rules.

-*nova.compute.manager.\_do\_live\_migration* ->
+*nova.compute.manager._do_live_migration* ->
 {% highlight python %}
     def _do_live_migration():
         self._set_migration_status(migration, 'preparing')